Bl4omArchie/CyberViz/README.md

 - AI training : pytorch integration for ML, DL...
 - Plotting : display yout dataset through graphics

+# Notes

+In my commentaries, I use special tags for the purpose of each function.
+- Feature : main function you can call to enjoy Cyberviz
+- Requirement : function you have to call before using features
+- Algorithm : functon useful for my features that you don't have to use

 # Use cases